cyrill-martin/kmapper.com/src/sites/_en/about.md

 title: About kmapper
 description: kmapper brings your real-world project to digital life and is based on the principles of Feedback, Simplicity, and Change

-p-1-kmapper: The Web is the best place to use and share data and information from your domain of knowledge.
-Web technologies are just the tools to do so. kmapper is about using these technologies to bring your real-world project to digital life.
+p-1-kmapper: kmapper is a singe-person company bringing your real-world project to digital life.
+The Web is the best place to use and share data and information from your domain of knowledge.
+Web technologies are just the tools to do so.

 p-2-kmapper: kmapper is rooted in the open project <a href="https://kmapper.org" target="_blank">kmapper.org</a>.
-A tool making use of open access research to visualize subjects in an interdisciplinary context.
+A tool making use of open access research articles to visualize subjects in an interdisciplinary context.

 h3-principles: Principles